claudia-pacheco/project-2/README.md

 Deployed [here](https://dungeons-n-dragons.netlify.app/)

 This is my second project for the General Assembly Software Engineering Immersive course.
-This Reactathon app consumes a public API and has includes a router with several pages.
+This Reactathon app consumes a public API and includes a router with several pages.

 ### Table of contents